 Other symptoms of anhedonia can include low self-esteem, self-criticism, reduced verbal and non-verbal communication, artificial emotions, and depressed moods.
 Anhedonia can be a symptom of underlying mood disorders, psychotic conditions, recreational drug use, or pervasive personality disorders.
 Anhedonia can also exist independently without being linked to a specific mental health condition.

-Classified under the negative symptom category of schizophrenia, anhedonia is an important feature of schizotypy, a range of personality traits that contributes to psychosis and schizophrenia risk.
+Anhedonia is a common feature of schizotypy, a range of personality traits that contributes to psychosis and schizophrenia risk.
 Social anhedonia is not present in all individuals with a schizophrenia diagnosis.
 In addition, people with social anhedonia may never be diagnosed with schizophrenia, although it can be a potential predictor of a future schizophrenia spectrum diagnosis.

 Treatment Options for Anhedonia